Engagement

 Can Canopy reply to comments on someone else’s post (not mine)?

-Not via Auto-reply — that mode is scoped to your posts.
-To engage on others’ posts, use Feeds (manual commenting) or LinkedIn directly.
+Not via Auto-reply — that mode is scoped to comments on your published posts.
+To engage on others’ posts, use Feeds (manual commenting from inside Canopy) or LinkedIn directly.

 Does Auto-reply count as the Reply Agent?